Iceland: Air travel

+Sea

-Several ferry services provide regular access to various outpost communities or shorten travel distances.
+Several ferry services provide regular access to various island communities and shorten travel distances.
+The Smyril Line operates the ship Norröna providing an international ferry service from Seyðisfjörður to the Faroe Islands and Denmark.
+Several companies including Eimskip and Samskip provide maritime transport services to Iceland and Iceland's largest ports are managed by Faxaflóahafnir.

 Energy

 Renewable sources—geothermal and hydropower—provide effectively all of Iceland's electricity and around 85% of the nation's total primary energy consumption, with most of the remainder consisting of imported oil products used in transportation and in the fishing fleet.
-A 2000 report from the University of Iceland suggested that Iceland could potentially convert from oil to hydrogen power by 2040.
 Iceland's largest geothermal power plants are Hellisheiði and Nesjavellir, while Kárahnjúkar Hydropower Plant is the country's largest hydroelectric power station.
-When the Kárahnjúkavirkjun started operating, Iceland became the world's largest electricity producer per capita.
+When the Kárahnjúkavirkjun began operating, Iceland became the world's largest electricity producer per capita.
+In 2023, battery electric vehicles constituted 50.1% of new registrations, and around 18% of the country's vehicle fleet was electrified in 2024.
 Iceland is one of the few countries that have filling stations dispensing hydrogen fuel for cars powered by fuel cells.

-Despite this, Icelanders emitted 16.9 tonnes of CO2 per capita in 2016, the highest among EFTA and EU members, mainly resulting from transport and aluminium smelting.
+Despite that, Icelanders emitted 16.9 tonnes of CO2 per capita in 2016, the highest among EFTA and EU members, mainly resulting from transport and aluminium smelting.
 Nevertheless, in 2010, Iceland was reported by Guinness World Records as "the Greenest Country", reaching the highest score by the Environmental Sustainability Index, which measures a country's water use, biodiversity and adoption of clean energies, with a score of 93.5/100.

 On 22 January 2009, Iceland announced its first round of offshore licences for companies wanting to conduct hydrocarbon exploration and production in a region northeast of Iceland, known as the Dreki area.
-Three exploration licences were awarded but all were subsequently relinquished.
+Three exploration licenses were awarded but all were later relinquished.

+Iceland's official governmental goal is to cut greenhouse gas emissions by 40% by the year 2030 and reach carbon neutrality by the year 2040.
+As a result of its commitment to renewable energy, the 2016 Global Green Economy Index ranked Iceland among the top 10 greenest economies in the world.